xiaozhizhong/expandable_widget/README.md

 In this case, will only show an expand arrow at the beginning.
 When clicked the expand arrow, text expanded and showed.

 * **ExpandableText.lines**

-    Use this if you want to show a max-lines text at the beginning.
+Auto control, with an arrow widget at the bottom.
+Collapse child to max-lines.
 If the text's lines < maxLines, then will show text directly.
 ``` dart
 ExpandableText.lines(